mbernardes19/100-days-of-code/log.md

 **Thoughts:** After a bad day, now I'm feeling really in great because I'm solving my problems and really understanding the "Development World"

 **Link to work:** I had some troubles pushing the Phaser template to GitHub, tomorrow I'll do that

+### Day 7: November 7th, 2018

+**Today's Progress:** Got player's sprite and walk cycle frames inside Phaser Game, and I'm dealing with the framework much better.

+**Thoughts:** Still having some problems, but I feel that I'm much better than some days ago.
+Excited!

+**Link to work:** None, still having troubles with git, I'll solve that soon.